fault - milestone two side:above Review

 Despite portraying discrimination as wrong, the writer was so close to realizing that there is actually some merit to it.
 Selphine (Rhegan) made the observation that Viscantans are "lacking in something", which is an admission to believing that certain groups can have certain characteristics that affect their socioeconomic outcome relative to other groups.
 Being unable to stand up for yourself is a function of your character.
 Not exploiting your own resources is a function of your character.
 Crying discrimination to guilt other people into sacrificing themselves for you is a function of your character.
 It was Sol's opportunistic behaviour that fuelled discrimination against him in the first place.
 In fact, there is no unjust discrimination presented in this story.
 The girls were only shocked at discrimination because they were ignorant of who Sol was and held a morally absolute stance against it.

 While discrimination is commonly thought of as a fallacy of division, that does not mean that undesirable people cannot be overrepresented among certain groups.
 If you judge people on an individual basis, you will still disproportionately reject certain groups if you value people according to whoever gives you the things you want.
 This can include aesthetic preferences as well.
 If you like the features of these white, feminine anime girls, you have an ethical responsibility to justify and preserve their existence with racist and sexist beliefs.
-You have a right to your own mind and body, and it is up to you to stand up for yourself against those who seek to subvert your interests with shaming language or else you will be the one exploited.
+You have a right to your own mind and body, and it is up to you to stand up for yourself against those who seek to subvert your interests or else you will be the one exploited.

 In contrast, egalitarianism is built on the fallacy of composition.
 You cannot claim that an entire group is equal to another simply because there are some decent people among them.
 The problem with believing that all groups are equal is that it means the only reason there are unequal outcomes is oppression.
 In other words, it leads to blaming other people for your problems.
 Egalitarianism is nothing more than an excuse to claim arbitrary "rights", invade your space, and control you.
 Discrimination is merely a dysphemism to shame you into sacrificing yourself for those who disrespect your agency.